-5. Optimize your most popular landing pages
+5. Optimize your most important landing pages

 For most websites, your homepage will be the most popular landing page and receive the most site visits.
 However, nonprofit organizations are unique in that there are a couple of other core landing pages that will be frequently visited and sought after by current and prospective supporters.

-6. Incorporate internal links
+6. Include internal links

-7. Show credibility
+7. Demonstrate credibility

-With this in mind, showing credibility is a basic method of establishing that trust with supporters.
 For instance, adding photos of real people who have been impacted by your organization can make your site appear more trustworthy.

 Here are some other quick ways to show credibility:

-- Linking to social profiles
+- Link to your social profiles.

-- Include bios and pictures for your staff members
+- Include bios and pictures for your staff members.